Updated 4th Jul 2020 – to include

 4.5 use reasonable efforts to collect such information from users of the Website as the Client may reasonably request (including at a minimum, and without limitation, the name, address, telephone number, e-mail address, facsimile number and usage information of each user); provided, however, that the Contractor may provide users of the Website with a means to elect to maintain the privacy and confidentiality of their information (and, for users making such an election, the Client hereby agrees to use such user information solely for internal purposes and not for any direct marketing purpose with-out consent);

 4.6 The Client is responsible for the ongoing maintenance (updating plugins, backups), control and editorial content of the Website.
 The Contractor will not be responsible for reviewing the test, graphics, animation, audio and/or digital video components prior to uploading such content onto the Website.
-(Unless additional maintenance contract has been requested).
+(Unless additional maintenance contract has been requested and payments made).